 One of the revolutionary aspects of Web3 ecosystems and more recently the emergence of ‘DeFi 2.0’ is the development of communities that are truly involved with the development and growth of a protocol.
 As stated in Morgan Stanley’s recent report, Crypto and Carbon – Global Interoperable Voluntary Offset Marketplace on Chain, "DAOs create an incentive for community participation and ownership."
 This is what has been fostered via the distribution of the KLIMA token, as well as the communication and voting frameworks that have been implemented for its governance.

 Engaging with DAO governance processes includes participating in discussion within Discord, sharing views on the Forum, and, critically, voting directly on key protocol decisions on Snapshot.
 When a decision is voted on in Snapshot and passes, the results are implemented by the DAO.

-This approach gives holders of the KLIMA token the opportunity to guide the development of the protocol in line with what the on-chain carbon ecosystem requires to thrive.
+This approach gives holders of the KLIMA token the opportunity to guide the development of the protocol in line with what the digital carbon ecosystem requires to thrive.

 Holders of the KLIMA token (or the staked and wrapped-staked version) are proportionally allocated one vote per KLIMA token for KlimaDAO’s voting decisions.

 Below, we illustrate the flow of the DAO’s governance process.

 KlimaDAO has passed all of its key decisions since launch through its token voting process.
 This includes votes on issues such as allowing the MCO2 token within our treasury via bonds, modifications to our operating model within the contributor DAO, and the formalization of key strategic partnerships, such as that with C3.
 There have been 25 governance decisions since the launch of the DAO in October 2021.